GabrielFerrante/DALRL-YOLOV11/README.md

 - Run the initial training of the YoloV11 models with each initial set. (**File**: beforeCicle.py)

-- Change the training hyperparameters of the agents and Yolo if necessary.
+- Change the training hyperparameters (batchs, input dimensions, version (default: X weights)) of the agents and Yolo if necessary.

 - Start the cycle (adjust the number of cycles.
 Default: 10). (**File**: cicle.py)